 For modern humans, the idea of choosing between our home internet connection and our wireless phones is the definition of a Sophie’s choice.
 We had trouble making a hypothetical choice ourselves and wanted to find out what others would choose.
-We asked 1,122 Americans with both a wireless and home internet plan which they’d prefer to keep if they had to lose one or the other.
+We asked 1,122 Americans with both wireless and home internet plans which they’d prefer to keep if they had to lose one or the other.
 Here’s what we found:

 Methodology and other considerations

 We realize this is a hypothetical question and that many folks would never choose to go without wireless OR home internet service.
 But in uncertain economic times, some families may have to cut back on overlapping bills.
 Both services get you to the same World Wide Web and one could conceivably live with just one or the other with the addition of a mobile hotspot or ubiquitous public Wi-Fi in their city.

 We spoke to 1,122 Americans over the age of 24.
 Demographics including age, gender and location were used to make sure we took a representative sampling of the country.
 People who did not currently have either home or wireless internet services were not included.

 Women are more likely than men (58% to 50%) to prefer to keep their mobile plan

 Men in our survey were almost exactly split on the question of wireless vs. home internet.
 But women were significantly more likely to say they’d rather keep their mobile plan than home internet if forced to choose.